TBersoux/Dedalis/README.md

 # Dedalis
 A little maze generator made to train my algorithm skills.
+(Which were poors at the time)

 Only a single path go from one cell to another.
 It's also true for the enter and the exit. ("Perfect maze")